AndrewEllis93/Ellis-SuperSlicer-Profiles/README.md

     - ***support_material_interface_speed*** to **100** (was 150)
         - These fast speeds could occasionally knock over supports.
     - ***use_relative_e_distances*** to **disabled**.
+        - Absolute mode is theoretically more accurate, but it's probably negligible.
     - ***time_estimation_compensation*** to **100%** (default) (was 133%)
         - This was a bodge compensating for the old custom accel controls messing with time estimates, and is no longer needed.
     - ***retract_lift_above[0]*** to **0.25mm** (was 0.2mm).